themlstudent/100DaysofMachineLearning/README.md

 if outcome is TRUE or FALSE otherwise.

 Example: If Else statement

+### Books to Learn Python:

+#### Python Books for Beginners:

+1. Python Crash Course: A Hands-On, Project-Based Introduction to Programming (2nd Edition)

+2. Head-First Python: A Brain-Friendly Guide (2nd Edition)

+3. Learn Python the Hard Way: 3rd Edition

+4. Invent Your Own Computer Games with Python, 4th edition , Al Sweigart (No Starch, 2017).

+5. Think Python: How to Think Like a Computer Scientist, 2nd edition ,Allen B. Downey (O’Reilly, 2015).

+#### Python Books for Intermediates/Experts:

+1. Fluent Python: Clear, Concise, and Effective Programming, Luciano Ramalho (O’Reilly, 2014).

+2. Python Cookbook: Recipes for Mastering Python 3 (3rd Edition)

+3.Programming Python: Powerful Object-Oriented Programming (4th Edition)

+4. Effective Python by By Brett Slatkin (Addison-Wesley, 2019)

+#####  For Learning this you can Prefer the Links that I have provided in Day 1 Section.

 # Day 3

 ### Working on Function ,Object Oriented Programming ,Exception Handling.

 #### About Function